DistributedWeb/ddatabase-protocol/README.md

 ## Wire protocol

-The hypercore protocol uses a basic varint length prefixed format to send messages over the wire.
+The ddatabase protocol uses a basic varint length prefixed format to send messages over the wire.

 All messages contains a header indicating the type and feed id, and a protobuf encoded payload.